abdulahadq29/abdulahadq29/README.md

-### Hello, my name is Abdul Ahad Qureshi.
-I am a third year student at the University of Toronto.
+### Hello

-I am majoring in Economics with a double minor in Mathematics and Statistics.
+Hi! my name is Abdul Ahad Qureshi and I am an undergraduate student at the University of Toronto.
+I am in my third year majoring in Economics with a double minor in Mathematics and Statistics.

 <!--
 **abdulahadq29/abdulahadq29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.